Large Deviations Optimal Scheduling of Closed Queueing Networks: Introduction

+\textbf{Quality-of-service with finite buffers.} An important metric in queueing networks is quality-of-service (QoS).
+When queueing space is limited, QoS can be measured by the buffer overflow probability.
+In many applications such as make-to-order production systems \citep{shi2015process}, the total buffer size of multiple queues is bounded by a physical constraint (e.g., the size of the warehouse), but it is a priori unclear how to divide the buffer space among different queues to maximize QoS.
+We present an exponent optimal buffer sizing and dynamic scheduling policy for this problem in Section \ref{sec:open_network}.

-\subsection{Literature Review}
+\subsection{Literature review}

-\textbf{MaxWeight scheduling.} MaxWeight is a simple scheduling policy in constrained queueing networks which (roughly speaking) chooses the feasible control decision that serves the queues with largest total weight, at each time.
-Examples of weight include queue lengths, scaled queue lengths, etc. MaxWeight scheduling has been shown to exhibit good performance in various settings (e.g., \citealt{tassiulas1992stability,dai2005maximum,stolyar2004maxweight,dai2008asymptotic,eryilmaz2012asymptotically,maguluri2016heavy}), including by \cite{shi2015process} who study an open one-hop network version of our setting.
-In contrast, we find that MaxWeight is suboptimal in our closed network setting.
+\textbf{MaxWeight scheduling.} MaxWeight is a simple scheduling policy in constrained queueing networks which (roughly speaking) chooses the feasible control decision that serves the queues with largest total weight (e.g. queue length, waiting time, etc.), at each time.
+MaxWeight scheduling has been shown to exhibit good performance in various settings (see, e.g., \citealt{tassiulas1992stability,dai2005maximum,stolyar2004maxweight,eryilmaz2012asymptotically,maguluri2016heavy}), including by \cite{shi2015process} who study an open one-hop network version of our setting.
+In contrast, we find that MaxWeight achieves a suboptimal exponent in our closed network setting.